kadabraevo/IoT-perusteet/README.md

 Week one assignments, contains main.py and diagram.json for every board

 ## Harkka2
+Simple server that allows postman to GET data

+## Harkka3
-Sample server that allows postman to GET data
+Simple server that allows postman to POST and GET data from a database

-##Harkka3